abdallahmehiz/progres/README.md

 ## Installation

-The application was removed from the Play Store as request by the ministry of higher education, you can still download the APK from the releases page.
+The application was removed from the Play Store as requested by the ministry of higher education, you can still download the APK from the releases page.

 [<img src=".github/assets/get-it-on-github.png" height="80">](https://github.com/abdallahmehiz/progres/releases)